Mobile EEG

 Applications of Mobile EEG

-Advantages of Mobile EEG
+Advantages of mobile EEG

 The transition from wired to wireless EEG devices heralds numerous advantages.
 Wireless connectivity eradicates lengthy cables attached to stationary equipment, streamlining data collection with unparalleled ease.